maxschelski/cytostoch/README.md

 Stochastic simulation (SSA) of microtubules in neurites, implemented using jit from numba (numba.njit, numba.cuda.jit) for fast parallel processing on GPU or CPUs.
 Programmed in a generalized fashion, to be used for stochastically simulating any model with different species, with optional properties for each species member, in an arbitrary spatial domain.

+Example under scripts not compatible with current cytostoch version and therefore not running.

 Note, time-dependent variables are not implemented yet.

 # Installation